Joining the Women and Gender Constituency: Obtaining observer status and meeting Constituency criteria

 - How does your organization plan to engage in the WGC?

-Voluntary: Members may withdraw their involvement from the Constituency at any time through a written request to the WGC co-Focal Points Bridget Burns and Kalyani Raj.
+Voluntary: Members may withdraw their involvement from the Constituency at any time through a written request to the WGC Facilitative Committee.

-Involuntary: Members who consciously disrupt or jeopardize the workings of the Constituency or purposely disrespect other members may be withdrawn from the constituency.
+Involuntary: Members (of the advocacy list or the WGC) who consciously disrupt or jeopardize the workings of the Constituency or purposely disrespect other members may be withdrawn from the constituency and respective communication of groups.